-The Foothills Nature Trail is a 1 mile Easy hike.
+The Foothills Nature Trail is a 1-mile hike rated as Easy.

 The trailhead parking area is located in the Big Thompson Canyon, approximately 4 miles west of The Dam Store on Colorado State Highway 34 (approximately 12 miles west of Loveland).
-The trailhead is located just southwest on Highway 34 (across from the entrance of Viestenz-Smith Mountain Park).
+The trailhead is located just southwest (across Highway 34) past the entrance of Viestenz-Smith Mountain Park.

-Beginning Elevation at the trailhead is 5,743' with the Peak Elevation for the summit of Sheep Mountain at 8,450' on the Round Mountain - Summit Adventure portion of the trail.
+Beginning elevation at the trailhead is 5,743' with the peak elevation of the summit of Sheep Mountain at 8,450' on the Round Mountain - Summit Adventure portion of the trail.
 Much of this trail is south facing, and is generally clear of snow year round.

 Foothills Nature Trail Handout